sugarlabs/musicblocks-v4/docs/DEV.md

         - For unoptimized development serving, run

             ```bash
-            npm start
+            npm run serve
             ```

-            This is spawned on `127.0.0.1:8080` inside the container, but mapped to `localhost:5000` on host.
-Visit `localhost:5000` in a browser to view the web page served.
-If you are not using the container, visit `localhost:8080`.
+            Visit `localhost:5173` in a browser to view the web page served.

         - For generating a generic production build, run

             ```bash
-            npm run build:root
+            npm run build
             ```

         - For generating a production build under the subdirectory `/musicblocks-v4/`, run

             ```bash
-            npm run build
+            npm run build:gh
             ```

+        - For serving the last production build (`dist` folder), run

+            ```bash
+            npm run preview
+            ```

+            Visit `localhost:4173` in a browser to view the web page served.

         - For running unit tests, run